camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 #### Develop your automated process with user tasks

-1. Log in to your Camunda Cloud account.
+1. Log in to your Camunda Platform 8 account.
 2. To create a BPMN diagram, navigate to Web Modeler via the **Modeler** tab, and click **New project**.
 3. Name your project and select **New > BPMN Diagram > + Create blank**.
 4. Give your model a descriptive name, and then give your model a descriptive id within the **General** tab inside the properties panel on the right side of the screen.
 In this case, we've named our model `Preparing dinner` with an id of `preparing-dinner`.